 6. August 30, 2012 - USC 17 Vanderbilt 13.

 Only two years ago, this game hardly needs an introduction.
 If you are like me, the words the best describe the 2012 opener are "joyless," "painful" and "irritating."
 A lot was riding on the game.
 At #9, it was the highest we had ever started a season in our 110 year history, and while we were proud of the ranking, we know a loss would derail any hope to capture the East crown.
 Vandy's James Franklin had spent his entire August camp planning for the Cocks and it showed when the 'Dores came out chippy and fired up on a muggy night in Nashville, with the Vandy faithful dressed in all black and whipped into a frenzy by constant video board admonitions to Anchorrrrrr Downnnnnnn.
 In his return from his first season-ending injury (against Mississippi State in October, 2011), Marcus Lattimore looked a little tentative but was good enough to rush for 112 yards and 2 TDs.
-The critical injury was to Connor Shaw, who - while defenseless on the ground after a running play - was viciously kneed in the back, resulting in a fracture to his patella.
+The critical injury was to Connor Shaw, who - while defenseless on the ground after a running play - was viciously kneed in the back, resulting in a fracture to his scapula.
 Unlike his other times off the bench, Dylan Thompson was shaky in relief and the Cocks would finish with a mere 67 yards passing - total.